arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

   The **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield** provides connectivity to four major satellite positioning networks, allowing you to track your inventory reliably.
 The multi-band cellular connectivity ensures you get live updates on your inventory nearly anywhere in the world.

 - **Remote node monitoring**
   The **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** can relay geo-tagged data from local sensors located worldwide to provide real time insight for increasing your business revenues.
+M1/NB IoT GNSS Shield** can relay geo-tagged data from local sensors located worldwide to provide real-time insight for increasing your business revenues.

 - **Fleet management**
   Manage your MaaS (Mobility as a Service) solution across the city or between borders.
-Track, analyse and dynamically manage your fleet to optimise fuel usage, increase your customers satisfaction and reduce transport times.
+Track, analyze and dynamically manage your fleet to optimize fuel usage, increase your customer satisfaction and reduce transport times.
 Enable predictive maintenance and remote diagnostics to ensure your business runs smoothly with minimal downtime.

 ### Accessories (Not Included)
 - Active GNSS Antenna (e.g. ECHO19/0.1M/UFL/S/S/17)